Caribou in Covid: Contests are running online as usual. Check out the FAQ for further questions.

 showing chains with 1, 2 and 4 boxes.

-A chain can also have no ends and then we call it a loopy chain or simply loop whether it looks like a circle or not, like this one
+A chain can also have no ends and then we call it a loopy chain or simply a loop, whether it looks like a circle or not, like this one

 +---+---+---+ | | + +---+ + | | | +---+ + + | | +---+---+

-Making a move inside a chain or on one of its ends is called in the literature opening a chain.
+Making a move inside a chain or on one of its ends is called opening a chain in the mathematical literature about this game.

-If one player draws one of the un-drawn lines in a chain like move A1 in
+If a player draws one of the un-drawn lines in a chain like move A1 in

 +---+---+---+ | | + +A1-+ + | | +---+---+